Missing Heritage

 Our missing heritage: the forgotten buildings of Bruce Price (1845-1903)

-In the 1970s, the Scotia Tower and the hideous Vancouver Centre—currently home to London Drugs—obliterated a block of beautiful heritage buildings at Granville and Georgia Streets.
+In the 1970s, the Scotia Tower and the hideous Vancouver Centre—currently home to London Drugs—obliterated a block of beautiful of heritage buildings at Granville and Georgia Streets.
 The development took out the Strand Theatre (built in 1920), and the iconic Birks building, an 11-storey Edwardian where generations of Vancouverites met at the clock.
-I was surprised to… Continue reading Our missing heritage: the forgotten buildings of Bruce Price (1845-1903)
+I was… Continue reading Our missing heritage: the forgotten buildings of Bruce Price (1845-1903)

 Read Full Article Our missing heritage: the forgotten buildings of Bruce Price (1845-1903)